lammps/lammps/doc/src/atom_style.rst

 <fix_polarize>` commands are applied to the interface particles.
 This
 style is part of the DIELECTRIC package.

-For the *dipole* style, a point dipole is defined for each point particle.
+For the *dipole* style, a point dipole vector mu is defined for each point particle.
 Note that if you wish the particles to be finite-size spheres as in a Stockmayer potential for a dipolar fluid, so that the particles can rotate due to dipole-dipole interactions, then you need to use the command `atom_style hybrid sphere dipole`, which will assign both a diameter and dipole moment to each particle.
-This also requires using an integrator with a "/sphere" suffix like :doc:`fix nve/sphere
-<fix_nve_sphere>` or :doc:`fix nvt/sphere <fix_nh_sphere>` and the
-"update dipole" or "update dlm" parameters to the fix commands.
+This also requires using an integrator with a "/sphere" suffix like :doc:`fix nve/sphere <fix_nve_sphere>` or :doc:`fix nvt/sphere <fix_nh_sphere>` and the "update dipole" or "update dlm" parameters to the fix commands.

-For the *electron* style, the particles representing electrons are 3d Gaussians with a specified position and bandwidth or uncertainty in position, which is represented by the eradius = electron size.

-For the *peri* style, the particles are spherical and each stores a per-particle mass and volume.

-The *oxdna* style is for coarse-grained nucleotides and stores the 3'-to-5' polarity of the nucleotide strand, which is set through the bond topology in the data file.
-The first (second) atom in a bond definition is understood to point towards the 3'-end (5'-end) of the strand.

 The *dpd* style is for reactive dissipative particle dynamics (DPD) particles.
 Note that it is part of the DPD-REACT package, and is not